jamesmontemagno/InAppBillingPlugin/nuget/readme.txt

-In App Billing Plugin for .NET MAUI, Xamarin, & Windows
+In-App Billing Plugin for .NET MAUI, Xamarin, & Windows

-Version 5.0+ has more significant updates!
+Version 5.0+ has significant updates!
 1.)
 We have removed IInAppBillingVerifyPurchase from all methods.
 All data required to handle this yourself is returned.
 2.) iOS ReceiptURL data is avaialble via ReceiptData 3.)
 We are now using Android Billing version 4
 4.)
-Major breaking chanages across the API including AcknowledgePurchaseAsync being changed to FinalizePurchaseAsync
+Major breaking chanages across the API including AcknowledgePurchaseAsync being changed to FinalizePurchaseAsync 5.)
+Tons of new APIs when you get information about products

-Please read documetnation for all changes
+Please read documentation for all changes at https://github.com/jamesmontemagno/InAppBillingPlugin

 Version 4.0 has significant updates.